macropin/django-registration/docs/quickstart.rst

 ~~~~~~~~~~~~~~~~~~

 In the default setup, you will need to create several templates
-required by django-registration, and possibly additional templates
+required by |project|, and possibly additional templates
 required by views in ``django.contrib.auth``.
 The templates required
-by django-registration are as follows; note that, with the exception
+by |project| are as follows; note that, with the exception
 of the templates used for account activation emails, all of these are
 rendered using a ``RequestContext`` and so will also receive any
 additional variables provided by `context processors